decorator-factory/typing-tips/docs/main-tutorial/3-enumerated-types/index.md

 TypeError: unsupported operand type(s) for +: 'Color' and 'Color'
 ```

-If you want members of the enum to be a subclass of some type - inherit from that type too, alongside the base ``Enum`` class, or use one of the predefined base classes for special types like ``IntEnum``
+If you want members of the enum to be a subclass of some type - inherit from that type too, alongside the base ``Enum`` class, or use one of the predefined base classes for some of the builtin types like ``IntEnum``, ``StrEnum``.

 ```python-repl
 >>> class Color(int, Enum):